Foreign relations of Spain: Charles V

 Charles V (1500–1558) inherited vast lands across Western Europe and the Americas, and expanded them by frequent wars.
 Among other domains he was King of Spain from 1516, and Holy Roman Emperor and Archduke of Austria from 1519.
 As head of the rising House of Habsburg during the first half of the 16th century, his dominions in Europe extending from Germany to northern Italy with direct rule over the Austrian hereditary lands and the Burgundian Low Countries, and a unified Spain with its southern Italian kingdoms of Naples, Sicily, and Sardinia.

-His great enemy on land was France, on the Mediterranean Sea it was the Ottoman Empire, which at times was allied with France.
-England and the Papacy were sometimes part of the coalition against him.
-Much of his attention focused on wars in Italy.
-At the Diet of Augsburg (1547) he secured recognition that the Netherlands belonged to the Hapsburg domain.
-However Charles was intensely Catholic and the northern Netherlands was Protestant.
-He and his Spanish heirs fought for a century against Dutch independence; despite the enormous cost they failed.
+Charles V imperial ideology was based in the Universal monarchy, with influences from Dante Alighieri and Erasmus' Christian humanism, which supported Ghibelline Political theory that given the Universal power firstly to the Monarch and then to the Pope.
+This provoked an initial conflict between the HRE and the Papal States, as a continuation of the medieval dispute over Dominium mundi in which Spain took the side of the Empire over the Church (opposing to the Political theology of the Doctrine of Two Swords).
+This initial bad reputation of regalist and cripto-heretic, added to his foreign origins, provocated the initial resistance of Spaniards to join to the Charles V Empire.
+After the reconciliation of the HRE and Spain with the Papacy, Spain take a relevant position as the dominant power of the imperial project, overcoming the Kingdom of Germany (divided by the Protestant Reform) in the protagonism of Charles V's foreign policy (but at the cost of the resignation of Mercurino di Gattinara, main ideologue, from the Spanish Cortes).